What is a psychiatric evaluation?

 How can my family become involved?

-is very important for any person with a mental health disorder.
-The primary healthcare
+Family involvement in treatment can be very important for any person with a mental

-provider or mental health practitioner will address questions and provide reassurance
+health problem.
+The primary healthcare provider or mental health provider will address

 questions and give reassurance by working with you to establish long-term and short-term